 Think BIG

-Back in 1980 Bill Gates gave Microsoft, the company he cofounded, a very clear mission ‘A computer on every desk in every home, running Microsoft software.
+In 1980, Bill Gates gave Microsoft, the company he co-founded, a clear mission: ‘A computer on every desk in every home, running Microsoft software.

 Are you thinking BIG?